elamaran619/amazon-quicksight-user-guide/doc_source/tabular.md

 1. On the **Visual types** pane, choose the table icon\.

-1. From the **Fields list** pane, choose the fields you want to use\.
+1. From the **Fields list** pane, choose the fields that you want to use\.
 If you want to add a calculated field, choose **Add** on the application bar, and then choose **Add calculated field**\.

    To create a non\-aggregated view of the data, add fields only to the **Value** field well\.
 This shows data without any aggregations\.

-   To create an aggregated view of the data, choose the fields you want to aggregate by, and then add them to the **Group by** field well\.
+   To create an aggregated view of the data, choose the fields that you want to aggregate by, and then add them to the **Group by** field well\.